 Another reason Pairaphrase is the best way to translate a scanned document PDF is that it secures your data.
 With our software, you never again need to worry about sending your data through an unsecured tool.

 With Pairaphrase, your files and data are encrypted.
 Not only that, but we never share, index or publish your data.
 It remains 100% confidential.

-When you use Pairaphrase, make sure you follow the steps outlined above before you upload your document.
-You should always OCR your file before uploading it to Pairaphrase for translation in order to get retain the most formatting possible and achieve the most accurate translations.
+When you use Pairaphrase, make sure you follow the steps outlined in the video above before you upload your document.
+This will help you to retain the most formatting possible and achieve the most accurate translations.

 For ultimate accuracy, we strongly recommend using a human translator to edit your translations once you run it through Pairaphrase or any other computer-assisted translation tool, for that matter.